qgis/QGIS-Documentation/source/docs/user_manual/plugins/python_console.rst

 The Code Editor
 ===============

-Use the |iconeShowEditorConsole| :sup:`Show Editor` button to enable the editor widget.
+Use the |showEditorConsole| :sup:`Show Editor` button to enable the editor widget.
 It allows editing and saving Python files and offers advanced functionalities to manage your code (comment and uncomment code, check syntax, share the code via codepad.org and much more).
 Main features are: